 If you’re passionate about your healthy eating habits, you’re going to want to keep a food diary.
 No matter how well you think you’re eating, a food tracker will help expose those little weaknesses we all have.
 Sometimes we eat poorly, or we’re just not getting enough of a specific macronutrient.
 Knowing your daily intake is a positive and eye-opening experience.
 A food diary offers you a bigger picture of your eating habits and is an excellent way to help plan your meals.
 Here are four reasons to keep a food diary.

-Tracking the foods you eat with a free app helps to remind us just how many calories are in our favorite snacks and how many calories we’re actually eating every day.
+Tracking the foods you eat with calorie counters helps to remind us just how many calories are in our favorite snacks and how many calories we’re actually eating every day.
 You might be surprised!
 You can quickly go over your target goals if you’re not tracking your intake.
 That half a cup of pasta might be lean on its own, but add a few tablespoons of olive oil and a bit of Parmesan cheese, and you’ve just increased your calorie count.

 Knowing your total calories is a great start, but it’s not enough when you’re truly dedicated to understanding your food intake.
 Fats, proteins, and carbohydrates are the three nutrients that provide our bodies with the energy we need to work and play.
 A daily food diary, even a free one from the app store, will tell you if you’re eating too many carbohydrates or too little protein, for example.
 You can adjust your diet based on recommended levels and your individual lifestyle right from your smartphone.